- Can I present in more than one seminar?

 Yes!
 You don’t have to, if you don’t want to, though.
 If you do plan to present a paper in your own seminar, remember that you must submit a paper proposal through the system just like everyone else.

 The paper approval process is designed to be as simple as possible – you’ll just need to click a button on the page for each paper submitted to your seminar.
-The button has been disabled until November 9th to make sure every submitted paper has a fair chance at selection for your proposed seminar.
+The button will not be enabled until the call for papers deadline to ensure that every paper has a fair chance at selection for your proposed seminar.

 No. Once the ACLA’s committee has reviewed each seminar application and the papers contained in it, there will no longer be any possibility to add other papers to your seminar.

 No seminar may have more than two participants from the same institution.
-All seminars should aim at a balance of scholars at different stages of the profession, including having up to, but no more than, 50% participation by graduate students [Please note: the 50% rule will not apply to seminars proposed to the 2021 Virtual Conference].
-The ACLA’s selection committee will review both of these factors when deciding on a whether a seminar will be included or not.
+All seminars should aim at a balance of scholars at different stages of the profession, including having up to, but no more than, 50% participation by graduate students.
+The ACLA’s selection committee will review both of these factors when deciding on whether a seminar will be included or not.